-For more than a dozen years, INDOT workers, Adopt-A-Highway volunteers and Department of Correction (DOC) crews have joined forces to spring clean Indiana interstates during Trash Bash.
-Each year, hundreds of tons of trash are collected and Indiana highways are spruced up in time for the summer driving season.
+For more than a dozen years, INDOT workers, Adopt-a-Highway volunteers and Department of Correction crews have joined forces to spring clean Indiana interstates during Trash Bash!
+Beginning in 2018, this effort takes place over the course of one weekend.

-Motorists should be on the lookout for Trash Bash crew-up crews along Indiana highways.
+Motorists should always be on the lookout for clean-up crews along Indiana highways.
 When drivers encounter a work crew, they should slow down and be alert for changing traffic patterns.

 If you or your group is interested in volunteering, please call INDOT customer service (855-463-6848) in order to be put in touch with the appropriate coordinator.
 Or, submit an electronic request; in the bottom field of the form, indicate the city, county and/or specific stretch of lower-traffic, two-lane INDOT roadway you are interested in cleaning.